Josmi27/project-3-Destination-Travel-App/README.md

 5. I encountered some problemss importing files, which caused almost nothing to work.
 I ended up having to change file names, and for some reason that worked fine.

 ## Problems

 Currently, the user name does not show with the message.
 Also the user count does not work.At one point I had a count showing, but it was the wrong number, so I decided to remove that piece of code.
+Also, after a user sends a message, the text they send remains in the box.

 ## Improvements